In this episode of the Public Health Epidemiology Conversations (PHEC) Podcast, Dr. Huntley interviews Dr. Beatty

 Dr. Beatty has unique experience as a student and as a faculty member in both online, as well as brick and mortar universities.
 Additionally, he is a member of an advisory panel at a university that has both an online and physical campus and is currently developing a Master of Public Health program (MPH).
-With that in mind, I asked Dr. Beatty some questions about Council on Education for Public Health (CEPH).
-He answered my questions and shared some insights on this important topic.
+With that in mind, Dr. Huntley asked Dr. Beatty some questions about the Council on Education for Public Health (CEPH).
+He answered her questions and shared some insights on this important topic.

 Volunteer, volunteer, volunteer!

 Network on social media to meet people who currently work or previously worked where you want to land a job.

 Focus on the end goal and become a specialist in your field.